-Under Portuguese law, it is generally understood that the provisions of shareholder agreements are binding only upon the parties and, thus, are not enforceable towards third parties, nor towards the company itself.
+Under Portuguese law, it is generally understood that the provisions of shareholder agreements are binding only upon the parties and are therefore not enforceable towards third parties, nor towards the company itself.

-Other restrictions set out in the law regarding the contents of shareholder agreements include: (i) no provisions may be included restricting the actions of members of the company's management or audit bodies; (ii) no shareholder may commit to always vote in accordance with the instructions or proposals given/made by the company or its management or audit bodies; and (iii) no shareholder may exercise or not exercise its voting right in exchange for "special advantages" (i.e. prohibition of vote selling).
+Other restrictions set out in the law regarding the contents of shareholder agreements include: (i) no provisions may be included that restrict the actions of members of the company's management or audit bodies; (ii) no shareholder may commit to always vote in accordance with the instructions or proposals given/made by the company or its management or audit bodies; and (iii) no shareholder may exercise or not exercise their voting right in exchange for "special advantages" (i.e. prohibition of vote-selling).

-Regarding: (i) governing law and jurisdiction of shareholder agreements, no particular restrictions exist (although any shareholder agreements regarding Portuguese companies should respect the restrictions set out in the previous paragraph as well as other mandatory Portuguese law provisions); and (ii) non-compete provisions, these should be weighed against mandatory labour and competition law provisions to assess their validity.
+As regards governing law and jurisdiction of shareholder agreements, no particular restrictions exist (although any shareholder agreements regarding Portuguese companies should respect the restrictions set out in the previous paragraph as well as other mandatory Portuguese law provisions), while non-compete provisions should be weighed against mandatory labour and competition law provisions to assess their validity.